Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Treatment

 The pathology is based on a powerful inflammatory process, which only corticosteroids can cope with.
-They suppress inflammation within the arteries while being a reliable prophylactic.
-Patients are prescribed high doses of corticosteroids for oral or parenteral administration - Decortin, Prednisolone, Medopred, Prednisol.
-Tablets are taken 3 times a day, preferably after meals.
+They suppress inflammation within the arteries, while at the same time being a reliable prophylactic agent.
+Patients are prescribed high doses of corticosteroids for oral or parenteral administration - “Decortin”, “Prednisolone”, “Medopred”, “Prednisol”.
+Tablets are taken 3 times a day, mainly after meals.

-The duration of treatment with "Prednisolone" ranges from 12-24 months.
-"Prednisolone" is by far the most effective remedy in the treatment of arteritis.
-In almost all patients, it gives a bright therapeutic effect: body temperature normalizes, symptoms of intoxication and asthenia disappear, ESR decreases.
-Glucocorticoid drugs have a number of side effects, including hyperhidrosis, bruising, facial swelling, weight gain, osteoporosis in the elderly, psycho-emotional breakdowns.
+The duration of treatment with Prednisolone ranges from 12-24 months.
+Prednisolone is by far the most effective treatment for arteritis.
+In almost all patients, it gives a clear therapeutic effect: body temperature normalizes, symptoms of intoxication and asthenia disappear, and ESR decreases.
+Glucocorticoid drugs have a number of side effects, including hyperhidrosis, the appearance of hematomas, swelling of the face, weight gain, osteoporosis in the elderly, and psycho-emotional breakdowns.

-Persons who do not tolerate glucocorticoids are treated with Methotrexate, Azathioprine and other drugs in this group.
+Persons who do not tolerate glucocorticoids well are treated with Methotrexate, Azathioprine and other drugs of this group.

-To improve the rheological properties of blood and its state of aggregation, Aspirin, Dipyridamole, Curantil and other angioprotectors are prescribed.
-They restore blood microcirculation in the affected artery, reduce the risk of hypercoagulability, eliminate vasoconstriction.
+To improve the rheological properties of blood and its physical state, Aspirin, Dipyridamole, Curantil and other angioprotectors are prescribed.
+They restore blood microcirculation in the affected artery, reduce the risk of hypercoagulation, and eliminate vasoconstriction.

-To prevent thrombus formation and optimization of blood flow is carried out with heparin therapy.
-Treatment with "Heparin" lasts five to six days, after which they switch to the use of indirect anticoagulants, for example, "Warfirin".
+To prevent blood clots and optimization of blood flow, heparin therapy is carried out.
+Treatment with Heparin lasts five to six days, after which they proceed to the use of indirect anticoagulants, for example, Warfirin.

 If infectious factors play a role in the development of arteritis, patients are prescribed antibacterial or antiviral drugs - Ceftriaxone, Ofloxacin, Clindomycin, Interferon, Ingavirin.

-With the development of such complications of arteritis as thrombosis of the vessel, oncopathology, the formation of an aneurysm, surgical intervention is required.
-In such cases, an angioprosthesis or bypass is performed.
-During the operation, the affected areas of the vascular bed are removed, restoring the patency of the vessels.
+With the development of such complications of arteritis as thrombosis of a vessel, oncopathology, or the formation of an aneurysm, surgical intervention is required.
+In such cases, angioprosthesis or bypass surgery is performed.
+During the operation, the affected areas of the vascular bed are removed, restoring vascular patency.

 ethnoscience

 It should be remembered that traditional medicine only relieves pain for a short time and reduces the intensity of other signs of inflammation.
-They don't address the source of the problem.
-This is only an "ambulance" to alleviate the condition and relieve discomfort.
-If the symptoms listed above appear, you should consult a doctor and undergo a complete examination.
+They don't deal with the source of the problem.
+This is just an “ambulance” to alleviate the condition and relieve discomfort.
+If the symptoms listed above appear, you should consult a doctor and undergo a full examination.

 To relieve headaches, decoctions and infusions of medicinal herbs are used:

-With timely access to a specialist and adequate therapy, the prognosis of the disease is quite favorable.
-Minimal pathological changes occur in the body, allowing patients to live a full and familiar life.
+With timely consultation with a specialist and adequate therapy, the prognosis of the disease is quite favorable.
+Minimal pathological changes occur in the body, allowing patients to live a full and normal life.

-Patients who ignore persistent headaches are at risk of becoming disabled.
-Advanced forms of arteritis lead to adverse and rather serious complications that are difficult to treat and continue to progress.
+Patients who ignore constant headaches risk becoming disabled.
+Advanced forms of arteritis lead to unfavorable and quite serious complications that are difficult to treat and continue to progress.

-Blood vessels are some kind of channels, peculiar ways through which the body receives the necessary nutrients and atomic oxygen, giving away spent and simply harmful substances in exchange for release into the environment.
-Unfortunately, vessels, like other organs, are susceptible to various diseases, for example, one of the most typical angiitis is temporal arteritis in young and old people.
+Blood vessels are certain channels, unique pathways through which the body receives the necessary nutrients and atomic oxygen, releasing waste and simply harmful substances into the environment in return.
+Unfortunately, blood vessels, like other organs, are susceptible to various diseases, for example, one of the most typical angiitis is temporal arteritis in young and elderly people.

-One of the most common vascular diseases caused by a wide variety of factors (pathogenic pathogens, age-related tissue changes, hereditary predisposition, aggressive environment, autoimmune reactions, etc.) are arteritis (angiitis), which is.
+One of the common vascular diseases caused by a wide variety of factors (pathogenic pathogens, age-related tissue changes, hereditary tendency, aggressive external environment, autoimmune reactions, etc.) are arteritis (angiitis), which is.

-Temporal arteritis has other names - Horton's disease / syndrome, or giant cell, temporal arteritis (M31.6 is presented according to ICD-10.)
+Temporal arteritis has other names - Horton's disease/syndrome, or giant cell, temporal arteritis (according to ICD-10, represented by M31.6.)

 The disease was first officially noted in 1890, and in 1932 the symptoms were described by the American physician W. Horton.

-Temporal arteritis is a systemic vascular disease, expressed in a massive inflammatory process of all arteries, and the affected cells accumulate in their walls in the form of so-called "granulomas", and blood clots form.
-As a result, breaking its functionality.
+Temporal arteritis is a systemic vascular disease, expressed in a massive inflammatory process of all arteries, and the affected cells accumulate in their walls in the form of so-called “granulomas”, and blood clots also form.
+As a result, disrupting its functionality.

 Causes

 The causes of temporal arteritis in young people are different.
-Like other tonsillitis, it occurs both as an independent pathological process (primary arteritis), the causes of which are not thoroughly determined by science (versions of its occurrence from an infectious factor to a hereditary predisposition), and as a concomitant disease (most often accompanies such a disease as rheumatic fever). polymyalgia), as well as as a consequence of other pathological conditions, the so-called secondary arteritis.
+Like other angitis, it occurs both as an independent pathological process (primary arteritis), the causes of which have not been thoroughly determined by science (versions of its occurrence from an infectious factor to a hereditary predisposition), and in the form of a concomitant disease (most often accompanies a disease such as rheumatic fever). polymyalgia), as well as as a consequence of other pathological conditions, the so-called secondary arteritis.

-In addition, the cause of secondary temporal arteritis is advanced age, and nervous overload, causing a drop in immunity.
-Also, many experts consider taking large doses of antibiotics as a provoking agent.
+In addition, the cause of secondary temporal arteritis is advanced age and nervous overload, causing a decline in immunity.
+Also, many experts consider taking large doses of antibiotics to be a provoking agent.

-The disease is quite common, affecting an average of 19 people out of a hundred thousand.
+The disease is quite common, affecting on average 19 people out of one hundred thousand.

 Pathogenesis

-Horton's disease refers to the so-called systemic vasculitis, with a characteristic lesion of all large (6-8 mm in diameter) and less often medium arteries.
-In this case, the arteries of the upper half of the body are most often inflamed - the head, shoulders, arms, arteries of the eyes, vertebral arteries, and even the aorta.
+Horton's disease belongs to the so-called systemic vasculitis, with a characteristic lesion of all large (6-8 mm in diameter) and less often medium arteries.
+In this case, the arteries of the upper half of the body most often become inflamed - the head, shoulders, arms, arteries of the eyes, vertebral arteries, and even the aorta.

-Patients who are diagnosed with temporal arteritis are predominantly elderly people over 59 years of age.
-Particular mass character is observed in persons older than 71 years.
-It is noteworthy that women among the sick are about four times more than men.
+Patients diagnosed with temporal arteritis are predominantly elderly people over 59 years of age.
+Particularly widespread is observed among people over 71 years of age.
+It is noteworthy that there are approximately four times more women among the cases than men.

-It is not difficult to detect the temporal artery: it is enough with a little pressure to feel a moderate pulsation of the vessel by touching your temple with your fingertips.
-Affected by this disease, the artery causes a sharp swelling of the temple itself and the scalp.
-The tissues around the inflamed vessel are reddened.
+The temporal artery is not difficult to detect: it is enough to touch your temple with your fingertips with slight pressure to feel the moderate pulsation of the vessel.
+Affected by this disease, the artery causes severe swelling of the temple itself and scalp.
+The tissue around the inflamed vessel is reddened.

 At the initial stages, immune inflammation of the vascular walls of the arteries is observed, since the formation of autoantibody complexes begins in the blood, which attach to the inner surface of the vessels

-The process is accompanied by the release of the so-called inflammatory mediators by the affected cells, which spread from the inflamed vessel to the adjacent tissues.
+The process is accompanied by the release of so-called inflammatory mediators by the affected cells, which spread from the inflamed vessel to adjacent tissues.

-Temporal arteritis, unlike all other inflammations of the arteries, responds well enough to treatment.
-The main thing is to diagnose the disease in the early stages and conduct adequate therapy.
+Temporal arteritis, unlike all other inflammations of the arteries, is quite treatable.
+The main thing is to diagnose the disease in the early stages and provide adequate therapy.

-• hyperemia of facial tissues, pronounced relief of facial vessels;
+• hyperemia of facial tissues, pronounced prominence of facial vessels;

 • complaints about a local increase in temperature;

-• acute, throbbing, often difficult to bear pain at the site of the affected temple, radiating to the neck and back of the head.
+• sharp, throbbing, often difficult to bear pain in the affected temple, radiating to the neck and back of the head.

-• In addition, due to inflammation of the tissues adjacent to the vessel, the patient has a drooping of the upper eyelid of the affected side of the face.
+• In addition, due to inflammation of the tissues adjacent to the vessel, the patient experiences drooping of the upper eyelid of the affected side of the face.

-• Such patients see objects blurry, not clearly, they complain of "doubling" in the eyes, a decrease in visual acuity of one (over time, without treatment, the second eye is affected).
-The deterioration of vision is, as it were, temporary, transient.
+• Such patients see objects blurry, not clearly, complain of double vision, decreased visual acuity of one (over time, without treatment, the second eye is affected).
+Deterioration of vision can be temporary, transient.
 The patient complains of headache, general weakness and bad mood.

-• When eating, there is pain in the jaw.
-Also noticeable is increased, abnormal soreness when touching, scratching the scalp, depression and loss of strength (asthenia).
+• When eating food, there is pain in the jaw.
+Also noticeable is increased, abnormal pain when touching or scratching the scalp, depression and loss of strength (asthenia).

 Diagnostics